-A Nursing Room is a dedicated private room other than a bathroom, that is shielded from view and interruption from the public, which is used by nursing mothers to express breast milk by breast pumping or through breastfeeding.
+A Nursing Room or Lactation Room is a private room other than a bathroom, that is shielded from public view and interruption, and is used by nursing mothers for breastfeeding or to express breast milk by breast pumping.

 #MomsPumpHere - Hashtag Moms Pump Here on nursing room locations, mom selfies and important breastfeeding topics.